Djerbahood open-air museum

 When we read about Djerbahood, the first thought that came through our minds was writing about it to show it to you too.

 There are, indeed, numerous open-air museums around the world—for example the Open Air Museum of Ethnography in Tbilisi, or Rome itself—however, this one specifically is one of its kind.

 If you take a look at all the other open-air museums, the majority of them exhibit ancient works of art, buildings, monuments and/or ruins.
 Djerbahood, on the other hand, showcases modern art blending it with traditional North African architecture.

 This fascinating museum, which actually started as a project, was launched by Itinerrance Gallery on the island of Djerba in Tunisia, and artists from all over the world flew in to help realising it.

-This past summer the town of Erriadh (in Djerba) hosted 150 painters from 30 different nationalities.
+During the past summers the town of Erriadh (in Djerba) hosted 150 painters from 30 different nationalities.

 SOME OF THE ARTISTS:

 Alexis Diaz, Puerto Rico